LIT-CCM-lab/LIT-AlphaFold/README.md

 The templates and the multiple sequences alignement (MSA) used by AlphaFold for structure prediction can be modified to obtain different conformational state than the one predicted by default AlphaFold.

+The pipeline is available for both local installation and online using [Google Colab](https://colab.research.google.com/github/LIT-CCM-lab/LIT-AlphaFold/blob/main/LIT-AlphaFold-Colab.ipynb)

 ## Pre-installation

 Before installing LIT-AlphaFold we advice to download AlphaFold's weights and the related genetic databases.
 To do so please follow the instructions in https://github.com/kalininalab/alphafold_non_docker.